Wuziyi123/SRII/README.md

 ***

-# Contributing

->📋  Pick a licence and describe how to contribute to your code repository.

-***

 # Acknowledgements

 Special thanks to https://github.com/DRSAD/iCaRL for his iCaRL Networks implementation of which parts were used for this implementation.
 More details of iCaRL at https://arxiv.org/abs/1611.07725

 ***